EphemeralSpace/docs/src/design/masks/traitors.md

 For example, one mask might get a gun and some ammo, while one another might get a chameleon kit, voice mask, and agent ID.

 The items in these caches are largely intended to be static in function, though there may be minor variance (i.e you get a pistol instead of a revolver.)

+While the more powerful rare items in each cache should be immediately identifiable as traitor gear, the more common general equipment should have greater overlap.
+This is so that, while finding a core piece of someone's kit is a tell, simply seeing someone fire a gun or blow up a structure doesn't immediately identify them.

 ## Objectives
 All players in the traitor troupe, regardless of mask type, share a pool objectives, reminiscent of traditional space station traitor objectives.